Overview: Coinbase Review | How Safe Is Coinbase? Is it Really Legit?

 Is Coinbase Safe?

-Now that we know a bit more about bitcoin, how Coinbase works, and answered the question of “Is Coinbase legit?” we can get into the heart of the matter: the Coinbase review.
+Now that we know a bit more about bitcoin, how Coinbase works and we’ve answered the question of “Is Coinbase legit?,” we can get into the heart of the matter: the Coinbase review.
 As mentioned above, because the bitcoin market can seem a bit impenetrable and hard to understand, it can be difficult for potential users to answer “Is Coinbase safe?” on their own.

 As with any exchange, there are security and price fluctuation risks associated with using the GDAX.
 However, because bitcoin is an entirely digital currency and not backed by any federal agency, it is perhaps a slightly more attractive target for hackers.
 In 2016, Bitfinex (one of the major bitcoin exchanges) was hacked, and nearly 120,000 BTC (approximately $60 million) was stolen.

 To help protect against hackers, 98% of the funds in Coinbase wallets are stored offline.
 By doing so, Coinbase ensures that even if they are hacked, the vast majority of the currency being traded will not be affected.
 Additionally, the data associated with a user’s Coinbase wallet (such as their bank account information) is stored on servers that are disconnected from the internet.

 According to the Coinbase site, the “data is then split with redundancy, AES-256 encrypted, and copied to FIPS-140 USB drives and paper backups.
 Drives and paper backups are distributed geographically in safe deposit boxes and vaults around the world.”
 In short, in order for your personal information to be compromised, those physical locations would have to be robbed by experienced hackers, which is unlikely.